About Junior Astronauts

 Four applicants per province and territory will be selected through a random draw.
 The CSA will provide each winner with:

 - Economy travel, as well as accommodations and meals, for the winner to join youth from across the country, Canadian astronauts and space experts for the Junior Astronaut Camp in Saint-Hubert, Quebec, to take place in summer .
-The detailed camp program will be shared in early .
+Detailed snapshot of the camp program can be viewed here.

 See the Terms and Conditions for all the details.